patryk-makarewicz/patryk-makarewicz.github.io/readme.md

 ## About me

 I'm starts a new chapter in my life with programming. <br/>
-I'm the father of twins who loves to create code, technological innovations and fast cars.
+I'm father of twins who loves to create code, technological innovations and fast cars.

 ## How to use it?